gerhynes/scala-notes/README.md

 }
 ```

+### Access Modifiers

+All fields and methods are by default public.
+You can restrict them using the `private` or `protected` keywords.

+A `private` member or method is only accessible by the class. `Protected` means that a class and all its descendents have access to the field or method.

 ### Objects

 Scala does not have class-level functionality.
 It doesn't know the concept of "static".
 A Scala object can, however, have static-like functionality.